BLCM/BLCMods/Borderlands 2 mods/osetor74/BL2 Lasers/README.md

 *Credits to Apple1417 for these mods*

-**Once you have all this setup, please right click [this link](https://raw.githubusercontent.com/BLCM/BLCMods/master/Borderlands%202%20mods/osetor74/Oselands/Oselands.blcm) and save the mod file as Oselands.blcm**
+**Once you have all this setup, please right click [this link](https://raw.githubusercontent.com/BLCM/BLCMods/master/Borderlands%202%20mods/osetor74/Oselands/Oselands.blcm) and save the mod file as BL2Lasers.blcm**